isomerpages/moe-ncps/_parents-and-students/Sexuality Education.md

 You may click&nbsp;[[here](https://go.gov.sg/moe-sexuality-education)]&nbsp;for more information on MOE Sexuality Education.

-#### **Overview of Nan Chiau Primary School’s Sexuality Education Programme**
+**Overview of NAN CHIAU Primary School’s Sexuality Education Programme for 2023**

-4.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Sexuality Education is delivered in a holistic manner through the school curriculum.
+4. Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click&nbsp;[here](https://www.moe.gov.sg/programmes/sexuality-education/scope-and-teaching-approach)&nbsp;for more information on the scope of Sexuality Education in the school curriculum.
+You may click [here](https://go.gov.sg/moe-sexuality-education-scope) for more information on the scope of Sexuality Education in the school curriculum.

-5.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The subjects that incorporate topics on sexuality include:
+5. The subjects that incorporate topics on sexuality include:

-a.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Science
+a.
+Science
-b.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Form Teacher Guidance Period (FTGP)
-c.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Character and Citizenship Education (CCE)
+b.
+Character and Citizenship Education (CCE)

 **Sexuality Education**: “Curious Minds (2nd&nbsp;Edition)” (Primary 5 &amp; 6) Teaching &amp; Learning resource package